alexa-games/litexa/docs/book/deployment.md

 The deploy module uses S3 to host your skill's assets, which can be sounds and images.
-Assets are deployed to the [S3 bucket]( https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) with the name you put in the `S3BucketName` field in your litexa config.
+Assets are deployed to the [S3 bucket]( https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) with the name you put in the `S3BucketName` field in your Litexa config.

 If this bucket doesn't exist yet, the module will automatically create it for you.
 If you create your own bucket: